Reports: OL Reign to add French national team striker Eugénie Le Sommer via loan

 The addition of Bouhaddi and Marozsán leave two international spots open on the Reign’s roster.
 Their arrival coincides with the conclusion of the D1F season.

-The Bold previously permanently transferred forward Jodie Taylor to Lyon.
+The Reign previously permanently transferred forward Jodie Taylor to Lyon.
 Reign defender Celia Jimenez Delgado was on a six-month loan with the French side last fall.

 “It’s not a free movement between the clubs,” Predmore said.
 “There are a bunch of complexities we need to address in the process, which is what we have been doing over the last few months to make these things happen.”